cafaxo/Llama2.jl/README.md

 ))

-julia> sample(model, "The Julia programming language is"; temperature=0.0f0) The Julia programming language is a high-level, high-performance dynamic language for technical computing, with syntax that is familiar to users of other technical computing environments.
-It provides a sophisticated compiler, distributed parallel execution, numerical accuracy, and MATLABÂ®- and R-compatibility.
-It is open-source and available on 32- and 64-bit x86-based operating systems (Windows, Linux, and Mac OS X).
-Julia is sponsored by the Julia Computing Inc. company.
+julia> sample(model, "The Julia programming language is"; temperature=0.0f0) The Julia programming language is a high-level, high-performance dynamic language for technical computing.
+The language's feature set, based on modern application development platforms, includes support for metaprogramming, type declarations, multiple dispatch, and parallel computing.
+It also provides a sophisticated ecosystem of tools, libraries, and toolchains all accessible from the Julia REPL.
+Julia is an open-source project and is released under the MIT license.
 ```

 Andrej Karpathy's llama2.c models can be found at https://huggingface.co/karpathy/tinyllamas.